ltspicer/Thyristor-Triac-Tester/README.md

 The intermediate plate is only to bring the IC test socket to a level higher than the display.
 Without the housing, the IC test socket can be soldered directly onto the PCB.

-The circuits and PCB layouts have been created with Target3001.
+The circuits and PCB layouts have been created with Target3001medium and can be opened with Target3001discover.
+Target3001discover is free!

 The StepUp must be set to 18V.